 Let me create a Card using this Measure.
 Please refer to Create a Card and Format Card articles to understand the steps involved in creating and formatting cards.

-Power BI DAX TRUE Function
+DAX TRUE Function

-The Power BI DAX TRUE function returns logical true.
+The Power BI DAX logical TRUE function returns logical true.
 The below statement returns True if Sales is greater than Average Sale; otherwise, it returns False

 TRUESale = IF(EmployeeSales[Sales] > AVERAGE(EmployeeSales[Sales]), TRUE(), FALSE() )

-Power BI DAX FALSE Function
+Power BI DAX Logical FALSE Function

 FalseSale = IF(EmployeeSales[Sales] < 2500, FALSE(), TRUE() )